Sandra Lamb v. NRAD Medical Associates, et al.

 “NYU Langone-NRAD is failing to serve a large segment of nearby residents who may need their services most,” said Christina Brandt-Young, Senior Staff Attorney at DRA.
 “We are shocked and saddened that NYU Langone-NRAD is perpetuating the discriminatory system of care many persons with disabilities experience.”

-The federal lawsuit filed in the Eastern District of New York seeks an injunction against further discrimination of persons with disabilities and a comprehensive plan to provide accessible medical equipment in all of NYU Langone-NRAD’s facilities.
+The federal lawsuit filed in the Eastern District of New York sought an injunction against further discrimination of persons with disabilities and a comprehensive plan to provide accessible medical equipment in all of NYU Langone-NRAD’s facilities.
+It was settled in August of 2018.

 A copy of the Complaint can be found below.